 (4).
-Indicator Title Number of consolidated Instruction Note 34 reports produced on compliance to Payment of valid suppliers invoices within 30 days.
-Definition Monthly reports of payments to suppliers paid within 30 days in compliance with Deminion Instruction Note.
-34. Source of data Departmental Instruction Note 34 Monthly Returns.
-Method of calculation / Simple Count of instruction Note 34 reports produced.
-Assessment Simple Count of instruction Note 34 reports produced.
-Means of verification Signed Consolidated Instruction Note 34 Monthly Return to National Treasury.
-Note 34 returns by the 7th day of the preceding month in the prescribed format for onward submission to NT within 15 days after the end of each Assumptions month.
-The condition precedent to the submission of Monthly Instruction Returns to National Treasury is dependent on Provincial Departments submitting.
-Disaggregation of beneficiaries (where Not Applicable. applicable) Spatial Transformation Not Applicable. (where applicable) Trot / tppiloable.
-Calculation type Accumulative Reporting Cycle Quarterly Desired performance N/A Indicator responsibility Chief Director: Accounting Practices
+Indicator Title Number of consolidated Instruction Note 34 reports to National Treasury (NT) on compliance to Payment of valid suppliers invoices within 30 days.
+Definition This indicator refers to the monthly monitoring and reporting of payment to suppliers within 30 days in compliance with Instruction Note No. 34.
+Source of data Departmental Instruction Note 34 Monthly Returns Method of calculation / Assessment Simple Count Means of verification Signed Consolidated Instruction Note 34 Monthly Return to National Treasury Assumptions The condition precedent to the submission of Monthly Instruction Returns to National Treasury is dependent on Provincial Departments submitting Departmental Inst.
+Note 34 returns by the 7th day of the preceding month in the prescribed format for onward submission to NT within 15 days after the end of each month.
+Disaggregation of beneficiaries (where applicable) None Spatial Transformation (where applicable) N/A Calculation type Accumulative Reporting Cycle Quarterly Desired performance N/A Indicator responsibility Chief Director: Accounting Practices

-(5) Indicator Title Number of irregular expenditure condonation requests assessed in compliance with the irregular expenditure framework.
-Definition The total number of submission of condonation requests assessed in full compliance with the Irregular Expenditure Framework.

-Source of data Signed condonation submissions and supporting evidence provided by public sector institutions.
-Evaluation by Provincial Treasury of signed condonation submissions provided by public sector institutions.
-Method of calculation / Assessment Simple Count Number of Condonation submissions assessed.
-Means of verification Signed reports on evaluation of condonation submissions provided to public sector institutions.
-Assumptions Number of condonation requests that are evaluated is dependent on submissions made by Provincial Departments and Public Entities in accordance with the Irregular Expenditure Framework, issued with NT Instruction Note No 2 of 2019/20.
-Disaggregation of beneficiaries (where applicable) Not Applicable.
-Spatial Transformation (where applicable) Not Applicable.
-Calculation type Accumulative.
-Reporting Cycle Quarterly Desired performance 30 irregular expenditure condonation requests evaluated in compliance with the Irregular Expenditure Framework.
+(5) Indicator Title Percentage of irregular expenditure condonation requests assessed in compliance with the irregular expenditure framework within 3 months of receipt of the request.
+Definition The indicator refers to the evaluation of submission of condonation requests in full compliance with the Irregular Expenditure Framework issued with NT Instruction Note No 2 of 2019/20 Source of data Signed condonation submissions made by public sector institutions.
+Method of calculation / Assessment Simple Count Means of verification Signed reports on evaluation of condonation submissions provided to public sector institutions Assumptions Number of condonation requests that are evaluated is dependent on submissions made by Provincial Departments and Public Entities in accordance with the Irregular Expenditure Framework, issued with NT Instruction Note No 2 of 2019/20.
+Disaggregation of beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation type Non-accumulative Reporting Cycle Quarterly Desired performance 100% of irregular expenditure condonation requests evaluated in compliance with the Irregular Expenditure Framework, within 3 months of receipt of submission.
 Indicator responsibility Chief Director: Accounting Practices

 (6) Indicator Title Number of training sessions facilitated.
-Definition The training sessions facilitated for selected departments or public entities to Deminion improve the financial management process across the Province.
+Definition The indicator refers to training facilitated for selected departments or public entities to improve the financial management process across the Province.
 Source of data Signed attendance registers from public sector institutions.
-Online registers, Source of data Invites etc. Method of calculation / Simple Count number of training session facilitated.
-Assessment Simple Count number of training session racilitated.
-Signed and dated attendance registers from public sector institutions.
-Means of verification Online registers, Invites.
-Report on evaluation of training.
+Method of calculation / Assessment Simple Count Means of verification Report on evaluation of training and/or training material distributed.
 Assumptions Number of training initiatives is dependent on response from public sector institutions and corresponding attendance.
-Disaggregation of beneficiaries (where Not Applicable. applicable)

-Spatial Transformation (where applicable) Not Applicable.
-Calculation type Accumulative.
-Reporting Cycle Quarterly Desired performance Training sessions facilitated aimed at improving the financial management knowledge base of attendees.
+Disaggregation of beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation type Accumulative Reporting Cycle Quarterly Desired performance 5 Training sessions facilitated aimed at improving the financial management knowledge base of attendees.
 Indicator responsibility Chief Director: Accounting Practices